Merkel wants swift EU deal on COVID economic recovery to grow unity

 Fiscally conservative and wealthy northern countries have so far failed to agree with the high-debt southern states hardest hit by the pandemic over the proposed 750-billion-euro ($847 billion) fund that would be tied to the next joint budget worth another 1.1 trillion euros in 2021-27.

-EU leaders will try to narrow their differences at face-to-face talks in Brussels on July 17-18.
+EU leaders will try to narrow their differences at face-to-face talks in Brussels on July 17-18 but their chairman, Charles Michel, said separately on Wednesday there was still “a lot of work to do” to get a deal.

+Merkel said her priorities also included shoring up fundamental rights that the health emergency has threatened.

 “We have seen lies and disinformation, and that is no way to fight a pandemic.
-Democracies need truth and transparency,” Merkel said, stressing the need for Europe “at a time of huge upheaval to rely more on itself”.
+Democracies need truth and transparency,” she said, stressing the need for Europe “to rely more on itself”.

 Lawmakers set expectations high for Merkel, the leader of the EU’s largest economy, to deal with other challenges from climate change to its troubled ties with China to Brexit.